MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-wizard-ukg.md

 ### Create a connector instance

 After you create a connection, you can set up one or more connector instances in that connection.

-On the Connector Management Console page, under the connection that you created, select **Create instance**
+On the Connector Management Console page, under the connection that you created, select **Create instance**.

 <a name="sync"> </a>
 #### Choose sync settings